buddyboss/buddyboss-platform/src/readme.txt

 * Messages - Fixed members without First Name displaying in messages as 'Deleted User'
 * Groups - Status button said "You're an Member" instead of "You're a Member"
 * Compatibility - Allow 'Events Manager' and other plugins to activate properly with Platform
+* Migration - Fixed 'Nickname' field not displaying after migrating from BuddyPress
 * Errors - Fixed various PHP errors in certain situations

 = 1.1.2 =